sibgit/sibgit.github.io/README.md

 <br>

-## Course material
+## Course material :books:

 :fire:
 **Please note:** the definitive course material (slides and exercises) will be made available on the first day of the course.
-Until then files do not necessarily correspond to the final version.
+Until then files do not necessarily correspond to the final version (but are in principle very close to it).

 ### Course slides